hr-it-solutions/DD_J_com_socialshare/README.md

 - Confirmation windows to preview posts bevor share.

 ### Plugin Features
-- AutoPush functionality on after article save.
+- AutoPush functionality on content after save.
 - SocialSahre Editor-XTD Button to open a social push request from the editor windows.

 **and much more...**